walnuthq/walnut-landingpage/src/app/changelog/posts/enhanced-search-functionality.md

 imageBg: true
 ---

-This week, we've significantly improved search functionality across the Walnut!
+This week, we've significantly improved search functionality across Walnut!
 The search bar on the transaction page now follows custom settings, and the Contract page supports full-text search across both source code and entrypoints.

 ## More improvements